-As a Canadian employer, if you want to hire a temporary foreign worker, then you may need to obtain a Labour Market Impact Assessment (LMIA).
+As a Canadian employer, if you want to hire a temporary foreign worker, you may need to obtain a Labour Market Impact Assessment (LMIA).

 A LMIA justifies the need to hire a foreign worker by assessing the labor and skill shortages in the domestic market.